janik6n/jetzt/README.md

 requests>=2.21.0
 ```

-#### Version pinning:

-To install a specific version of a package, add the version, just as you would with pip.
+**Version pinning:** To install a specific version of a package, add the version, just as you would with pip.
 For example: `requests==2.20.1`.
 This will pin the version in `requirements.txt` like so:

 ```
 requests==2.20.1
 ```

-### List installed packages
+### List installed dependencies

-To list installed packages, run `jetzt --list`.
+To list installed dependencies, run `jetzt --list`.

+### List outdated dependencies

+To list outdated dependencies, run `jetzt --outdated`.

+### Update outdated dependency

+To update an outdated dependency, run `jetzt --update`.
+This will allow you to choose an outdated dependency to update.
+After the update, the command will update the outdated dependency list automatically.

 ## License